Kia Niro Hybrid interior & comfort

 - 2MPG & CO2 emissionsThe Kia Niro is more frugal than most diesel SUVs, but it's a long way off the standards set by plug-in hybrids

-- 4Engines, drive & performanceIt’s not a thrill-a-minute by any means, but the Kia Niro offers competent family motoring
+- 4Engines, drive & performanceIt’s not a thrill-a-minute to drive by any means, but the Kia Niro still offers competent family motoring

 - 5Interior & comfort - currently readingThe Niro's interior is a nice place to be, especially in top-spec trim when you get full digital dials as well as great infotainment